OSHA Defense Process

 OSHA Defense Attorney on Your Side

 Contractors and construction professionals who have been cited for a violation of OSHA standards and regulations are urged to contact a clearwater contractor lawyer as soon as possible.
 To reduce or even avoid harsh penalties and fines, it is important to have an experienced and knowledgeable contractor lawyer in Clearwater, FL on your side.
 With our experience in the construction industry, we understand that the process for dealing with these types of violations can be very frustrating and extremely complex.
-Our team at Trent Cotney, P.A. is highly experienced in OSHA defense, and has an extensive background in representing contractors, subcontractors, suppliers, manufacturers and others in the construction industry.
+Our team at Cotney Construction Law is highly experienced in OSHA defense, and has an extensive background in representing contractors, subcontractors, suppliers, manufacturers and others in the construction industry.

 Please call us at 813.579.3278 or submit our contact request form to request a consultation with one of our contractor lawyers.